Frankester/supermarket-list/README.md

 # Supermarket list

-This is a simple supermarket list app, built with React and Vite.
-Please check the site: [Supermarket list App]( https://supermarket-list-rosy.vercel.app/)
+ #### It's a supermarket list app

+ Click [here](https://supermarket-list-rosy.vercel.app/) to go to the page

+ ## About the project

+ Built with:
+ - React
+ - Javascript
+ - Vite js